 No incident during OSCE monitoring on Azerbaijani-Armenian border

-The OSCE monitoring held on the border between Azerbaijan and Armenia on June 8 passed without incidents, the Azerbaijani Defense Ministry said June 8.
+The OSCE monitoring held on the border between Azerbaijan and Armenia near Azerbaijan’s Qazakh district on Nov.
+28 passed without incidents, the Azerbaijani Defense Ministry said Nov.
+28.

-The monitoring was under the mandate of the OSCE chairperson-in-office personal representative in Azerbaijan’s Terter district.
+The monitoring was held under the mandate of the OSCE chairperson-in-office personal representative, said the ministry.

-On the Azerbaijani side, the monitoring was held by Ognyen Yovic and Simon Tiller, field assistants of the OSCE chairperson-in-office personal representative.
+On the Azerbaijani side, the monitoring was held by Simon Tiller and Mikhail Olaru, who are field assistants of the OSCE chairperson-in-office personal representative.